“Any one with subchorionic bleeding during pregnancy? I need advice. Is it dangerous in pregnancy?” a mum asked us on theAsianparent app.

 - Stay well hydrated, and eat fibre-rich meals.
 This can help in preventing constipation and excessive strain that can cause bleeding.

 Get immediate medical attention if:

 - There is sudden, severe pain in your belly or pelvis.

 - You have severe vaginal bleeding.

-- You have new or worse vaginal symptoms, such as pain in the vaginal area, itching, or a discharge.
+- Presence of new or worse vaginal symptoms, such as pain in the vaginal area, itching, or discharge.

 - You have a fever.

-- You think you may have passed tissue.
-Save any tissue that you pass and take it to your doctor as soon as you can.
+- Possibility of passed tissue.
+Save any tissue you pass and take it to your doctor as soon as possible.

 How Much Bleeding Is Normal in Early Pregnancy

 Bleeding in early pregnancy is not uncommon.
 It’s estimated that around half of all pregnant women experience some bleeding in the first trimester.